mcqll/mcqll.github.io/_resources/computecanada_R.md

 To  transfer files between your local machine and your home directory on Béluga

-- you can use [`scp`](https://linux.die.net/man/1/scp) (OS X/Linux) or Windows equivalents to copy files via SSH.
+- you can use [`scp`](https://linux.die.net/man/1/scp) or [`rsync`](https://linux.die.net/man/1/rsync) to copy files via SSH (or on Windows, equivalent tools).
 For example, to copy a script from your laptop to your home directory on Béluga, run something like the following (on your local terminal):
   ```bash
   scp /path/to/myscript.R ${username}@beluga.computecanada.ca:/home/${username}/
   ```
   You can use it similarly to copy output files back to your local machine.
-- for large/multiple files, Compute Canada [recommends the _Globus_ system](https://docs.computecanada.ca/wiki/Transferring_data).
+- for large/multiple files, the Alliance [recommends the _Globus_ system](https://docs.alliancecan.ca/wiki/Transferring_data).